PageBot/PageBot/README.md

 ## What is PageBot?

+PageBot enables designers to create high quality typographic documents using scripted page layout programs.
-PageBot is a scripted page layout program, available as Python library inside <a href="http:/drawbot.com">DrawBotApp</a> and as a collection of stand-alone desktop applications that can be created from it.
+It is available both as Python library inside [DrawBot](https://www.drawbot.com> and as a collection of stand-alone desktop applications.

-PageBot is an initiative of [](https:/typenetwork.com)Type Network to create a system for scriptable applications generating high quality typographic documents.
+PageBot is an initiative of [Type Network](https:/typenetwork.com)

 ## Current status